-Black History Month, starting as Negro History Week, began as an effort by Carter G. Woodson (1875-1950) to recognize the valuable contributions Black (African) Americans have made in the United States and throughout the world.
-African American History which has been virtually ignored, is beginning to be acknowledged in classroom books and curriculums.
-However, enough has not been done to fully recognize the contributions of African Americans to history.
-Thus, “The Black History Quiz Guide” was designed and created to further the goal that Carter G. Woodson was trying to accomplish, to present a fair picture of the role African Americans have played in American and World History.
+In recent years, African American History has gained acknowledgment in American culture and history.
+It is now included in some classroom books and curricula.
+However, not enough has been done to fully recognize the contributions of African Americans to history.
+Thus, “The Black History Bowl” was designed and created to continue and expand upon the goal that Carter G. Woodson set out to accomplish; to present a fair and clear picture of the role African Americans have played in American and World History.

 The black history quiz that is included in the following pages is divided into eight (8) sections of black history facts.
 Each section begins with a black history worksheet.
 The worksheet is followed by facts on the black history contributors who are listed at the beginning of each section.
 The answers to each section are on the last page of that section.